google/or-tools/ortools/sat/doc/reference.md

 ```
 Holds an integer linear expression.

-An linear expression is built from integer constants and variables.
+A linear expression is built from integer constants and variables.

-x + 2 * (y - z + 1) is one such linear expression, and can be written that
+For example, x + 2 * (y - z + 1).
-way directly in Python, provided x, y, and z are integer variables.

-Linear expressions are used in two places in the cp_model.
+Linear expressions are used in CP-SAT models in two ways:

-When used with equality and inequality operators, they create linear
-inequalities that can be added to the model as in:
+* To define constraints.
+For example

   model.Add(x + 2 * y <= 5)
   model.Add(sum(array_of_vars) == 5)

-Linear expressions can also be used to specify the objective of the model.
+* To define the objective function.
+For example

   model.Minimize(x + 2 * y + z)

-For very large arrays, and to stay in line with
+For large arrays, you can create constraints and the objective
-other languages, special class methods are offered.
+from lists of linear expressions or coefficients as follows:

     model.Minimize(cp_model.LinearExpr.Sum(expressions))
     model.Add(cp_model.LinearExpr.ScalProd(expressions, coefficients) >= 0)